 Here are some things to consider before buying a nonstick pan:

-- If it claims to be dishwasher safe, take the time to wash it by hand; that will significantly preserve its lifespan.
+- If it claims to be dishwasher safe, take the time to wash it by hand.
+This will significantly extend its lifespan.

-- If it says it can be used with metal utensils, use silicone or wood anyway.
+- If the manufacturer says the pan can be used with metal utensils, use silicone or wood anyway.
 It’s not worth the risk.